artpersonnft/SECthingv2/README.md

 Usage:
 The scraper will auto-install required modules and query for which archives to download.

-For analyze.py, install required modules: pip install pandas matplotlib mplcursors yfinance, then run python analyze.py.
+For analyze.py, install required modules: pip3 install pandas matplotlib mplcursors yfinance then run python3 analyze.py.
 Select a subdirectory and CSV file, then choose charting options (e.g., date type, aggregation, ticker) to visualize data.

 Note: Post-download functionality is still rough, but AI can help analyze filings.
 Explore, poke around, and look things up.
 Make learning great again! :)